 - Offer this halwa plain when you start.
 Try to avoid jaggery/ palm sugar/ palm jaggery or any kind of sweetner at least till one year, Add very little amount than mentioned if needed.

 - I used pure organic jaggery so added as such.
 If your jaggery has impurities, heat jaggery with water till it immersed level and strain the jaggery water in order to remove impurities.

-- Instead of pureeing the apples, u can mash it and add.
+- Instead of pureeing the apples, you can mash it and add.

 - There is no defined ratio for apples & ragi.
-U can alter as per your preference and liking.
+You can alter as per your preference and liking.

 - When selecting apples, choose sweet tasting apples.

-- Choose apples that are firm and discoloured.
+- Choose apples that are firm and discolored.

 - Generally ragi or apple doesn’t cause any allergies, but check for symptoms and stop feeding your baby if you find any.

-- Always check with your paediatrician before introducing any new food.
+- Always check with your pediatrician before introducing any new food.

 - This ragi apple halwa becomes little thick when cooled down.
 So switch off the flame accordingly.